alexdjun/DailyCodingProblem-Easy-/README.md

 Exercise 23 : Self dividing numbers.

 Exercise 24 : Check if a word occurence as a prefix of any word in a sentence.

+Exercise 25 : Mean of array after removing some elements.